mekarbal/gestion-des-vols-php-mvc/README.md

 gestion-des-vols-php-oop-mvc

+    1 - Clone the folder downloaded on xampp/htdocs

-    1 - Go to localhost/phpmyadmin.
+    2 - Go to localhost/phpmyadmin.

-    2 - Create a database "cols_mvc".
+    3 - Create a database "vols_mvc".

-    3 - In import the file vols_mvc.sql to mysql
+    5 - In import the file vols_mvc.sql to mysql

-    4 - Now visit localhost:8080/gestion-des-vols-php-oop-mvc
+    6 - Now visit localhost:8080/gestion-des-vols-php-oop-mvc

     project realized by Elmahdi KARBAL